marschmi/RMarkdown_May11_2016/RMarkdown_Lesson.md

 ## YAML Headers

 ### RMarkdown Appearance and Syle
-Rmarkdown has several options that control the appearance of HTML documents.
-Some aruments to choose from are:
+RMarkdown has several options that control the appearance of HTML documents.
+Some arguments to choose from are:

 - **theme**
 - **highlight**